cdown/psi-notify/README.md

 threshold io some avg10 10.00
 ```

 The above is the default configuration if no config file exists.
-You may likely
+You may have
-have to tweak these depending on your hardware, machine behaviour, and normal
+to tweak these depending on your hardware, machine behaviour, and normal
 workloads.

 ⁺ PSI has poll() support, but it's not currently available to unprivileged